HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_default_admin_user.md

     Once the pod is running, verify the rollback by logging in to DX Compose using the restored administrator credentials and confirming full administrator access.

-!!!note
-    Rolling back the StatefulSet restores the previous pod spec but does not revert Helm values or Kubernetes secrets.
-After the pod is stable, update your Helm values to match the restored configuration to prevent the mismatch from causing issues on the next Helm upgrade.
+Rolling back the StatefulSet restores the previous pod specification, but it does not revert Helm values or Kubernetes secrets.
+After the pod is stable, update your Helm values to match the restored configuration.
+This prevents configuration mismatches during the next Helm upgrade.

-For adding other administrators and users with no administrator access, see [configOverrideFiles](configuration_changes_using_overrides.md#configuring-users-or-user-groups).
+For adding other administrators and non-administrator users, see [configOverrideFiles](configuration_changes_using_overrides.md#configuring-users-or-user-groups).